A Tribute to Hungary’s National Identity

 TIP: There’s a Tourist Information Point in the building of the City Park Ice Rink should you have questions or need help with your sightseeing.

-The monument was built for the 1896 Millennium celebrations, that’s why it is called Millennium Monument.
+Furthermore, one of the most prominent features of Heroes’ Square is the Gabriel Archangel’s Column.
+This iconic monument was constructed specifically for the 1896 Millennium celebrations, that’s why it is commonly called Millennium Monument.

 The memorial won the first prize at the 1900 World Exhibition in Paris.
 The monument was completely finished in 1929 and the square received its name then too.